Wenhan2020/wenhan2020.github.io/index.md

 # News
 * [05/2022] I will join Intel Lab for summer internship.
-* [04/2022] I receive the U.S. National Science Foundation (NSF) Student Travel Grant for the IEEE ICC'22.
+* [04/2022] I receive the NSF Student Travel Grant for the IEEE ICC'22.
 * [03/2022] One paper is accepted by IEEE ICC'22 Workshop on Spectrum Sharing Technology for Next Generation Communications.
 * [11/2021] I receive the Student Travel Grant from IEEE Comsoc to attend MILCOM'21.
 * [10/2021] One paper is accepted by IEEE MILCOM'21.